OISF/suricata/doc/userguide/performance/analysis.rst

 - Use tools like **iftop** to spot elephant flows.
-Flows that have a rate of over 1Gbit/s for a long time can result in one cpu core peak at 100% all the time and increasing the droprate while it doesn't make sense to dig deep into this traffic.
+Flows that have a rate of over 1Gbit/s for a long time can result in one cpu core peak at 100% all the time and increasing the droprate while it might not make sense to dig deep into this traffic.

 - Another approach to narrow down issues is the usage of **bpf filter**.
 For example filter all HTTPS traffic with **not port 443** to exclude traffic